 A slideshow can be played of any images that are in a folder on your Windows 7 computer.
-Whether it is 2 pictures or 2000 pictures, the slideshow will behave the same way, and will continually loop until you tell it to stop.
+Whether it is two pictures or 2000 pictures, the slideshow will behave the same way and will continually loop until you tell it to stop.

 Begin by opening the folder on your computer that contains the images that you want to display as a slideshow.